Updated: Jun 3, 2021

-The Planetmakers Core Team is a new cooperative partnership, Planetmakers LLP.
-It is registered with Companies House in the UK, and is a member of Coops UK.
+The Planetmakers Core Team is a cooperative partnership, Planetmakers LLP.
+It is registered with Companies House in the UK Company No: OC428500, and is a member of Coops UK.
 Its function is to coordinate and shape the project overall.

 It brings together a group of people who have been working in this area separately and together in different combinations for many years.
 It was set up for the purposes of this project, and builds on the formidable experience and background of its partners.
 That includes working with community and environment groups, software development, setting up online communities, effective bottom-up organisation at scale, raising funds and creating new visions of a sustainable future.

 What drew these people together was the prospect that very recent developments in the decentralised and distributed internet could enable their visions to be realised.
 This project is the result.